One Assassination Under God – Chapter 1: Background and recording

-The band released their eleventh studio album, We Are Chaos, in September 2020.
+The band's eleventh studio album, We Are Chaos, was released in September 2020.
 On February 1, 2021, the vocalist was accused of abuse by former partner Evan Rachel Wood, with four other women simultaneously posting allegations on social media.
+Manson denied the allegations, and accused Wood of orchestrating a "coordinated attack".
 The band was immediately dropped by their record label, talent agency, and longtime manager.
-Manson denied the allegations, and accused Wood of orchestrating a "coordinated attack".
 Five women filed civil lawsuits against Manson.
-Two of these were settled out of court, two are ongoing, while another was withdrawn after the accuser said she was "manipulated and pressured" by Wood and her associates to make false accusations.
+Two of these were settled out of court, one is ongoing, one was dismissed, while another was withdrawn after the accuser said she was "manipulated and pressured" by Wood and her associates to make false accusations.

 Manson filed a civil suit against Wood in 2022, but dropped the lawsuit two years later after the judge in preliminary hearings refused to allow evidence to be presented at the eventual trial, including the refutation of a former accuser.
 The Los Angeles County Sheriff's Department and a division of the Los Angeles County District Attorney's office conducted a four-year criminal investigation of the abuse allegations.
 The investigation resulted in no charges being filed against Manson for domestic violence or sexual assault, with a lack of evidence and the statute of limitations cited as the reasons.

 The album was recorded between April 2023 and April 2024 at producer Tyler Bates's Los Angeles recording studio The Abattoir, with additional recording taking place at NRG Studios in North Hollywood on July 1 and 2, 2023, and at EastWest Studios in Hollywood on September 25 and 26, 2023.
 Manson, Bates, and drummer Gil Sharone performed the majority of instrumentation, with Lola Colette and Maxwell Urasky performing piano and programming, respectively, on the track "As Sick as the Secrets Within".
 Bates and Sharone were Manson's primary collaborators on two of the band's previous albums, The Pale Emperor (2015) and Heaven Upside Down (2017).